-Beat in the eggs and the juice of one lemon and fold in the flour.
-If the mixture is vey stiff, add in another splash of lemon juice.
+Beat in the eggs and lemon essence and fold in the flour.
+If the mixture is very stiff, add in a splash of milk (approx 3 tbsp).

-Bake in the preheated oven for 50-60 mins.
+Bake in the preheated oven for one hour.

-While the cake is cooling, make the glaze by simmering 4 tbsp of the granulated sugar and the remaining lemon juice over a medium heat until the sugar has dissolved.
+While the cake is cooling, make the glaze by simmering the caster sugar and lemon juice over a medium heat until the sugar has dissolved.

 When the cake is cooked, pierce holes over the top using a toothpick.
-Pour over the glaze and sprinkle over the remaining granulated sugar.
+Pour over the glaze and allow it to cool in the tin.